 As an academic, Professor Reicher taught for many years at Monash University in Melbourne (and also the University of Melbourne Law School), and has been a professor at a number of law schools in the United States.
 His original legal training was undertaken at Monash University, with postgraduate studies at the University of Melbourne and Harvard Law School.
-For the last thirteen years, he has been teaching at the University of Pennsylvania Law School where, in 2003, he was the recipient of the Law School’s inaugural adjunct teaching award.
+For the last 19 years, since 1995, he has been teaching at the University of Pennsylvania Law School, where, in 2003, he was the recipient of the Law School’s inaugural adjunct teaching award.
 He is presently also Professor of Law and Scholar-in-Residence at Touro Law Center.

-Law and the Holocaust, which is a novel course that examines the Nazi philosophy of law, emanating from the racial ideology, and how it was used to pervert Germany’s legal system, to discriminate against, ostracize, dehumanize, and eventually eliminate, certain classes of people; and then, to consider the role of international law in rectifying the damage by bringing perpetrators to justice and constructing a system of international human rights aimed at preventing a repetition.
+• Law and the Holocaust, which is a novel course that examines the Nazi philosophy of law, emanating from the racial ideology, and how it was used to pervert Germany’s legal system, to discriminate against, ostracize, dehumanize, and eventually eliminate, certain classes of people; and then, to consider the role of international law in rectifying the damage by bringing perpetrators to justice and constructing a system of international human rights aimed at preventing a repetition.

 He was also Director of International Affairs of Agudath Israel World Organization, which is a constituent of the Claims Conference and the World Jewish Restitution Organization.
 In this capacity, he was heavily involved in Holocaust-era restitution, reparations and compensation, and the plethora of litigation arising therefrom, and was one of two principal co-authors of a major brief in the Swiss banks litigation.